 Many people used 14count Aida cloth is the best fabric for hand embroidery.
 There’s a little problem with Aida cloth, which is some of the specialty stitches or cutwork embroidery can not be done on Aida cloth.

 But this is very good and perfect for cross stitch work.
-So, before you purchase Aida cloth, just talk to the shopkeeper or if you buy from online then just carefully read the product description.
+So, before you purchase Aida cloth, just talk to the shopkeeper or if you buy online then just carefully read the product description.

 So, if you’re a beginner you can purchase Aida cloth for your embroidery works.
 But anyone can be used Aida cloth for embroidery.